cashmurb/bnb-booking-platform/README.md

 npm run create-user -- staff@yourdomain.com "Staff Name" staff
 ```

-Each command prints a temporary password — share it with that person directly and have them sign in once.
+Each command prints a temporary password.
+Share it with that person directly and have them sign in once.

 ## Deploying

 1. Push this project to a GitHub repository.
 2. In Vercel, choose **Import Git Repository** and select it.
-3. Add all four environment variables from `.env.local` in Vercel's **Settings → Environment Variables** — including `SUPABASE_SERVICE_ROLE_KEY` and `GEMINI_API_KEY`, since both are genuinely needed server-side in production, not just locally.
+3. Add all four environment variables from `.env.local` in Vercel's **Settings → Environment Variables**.
 4. Deploy.

-## What isn't built yet

-Real, known gaps — not oversights:

-- **Payment processing.** Nothing here actually charges a card yet.
-This needs a real PayMongo or Xendit merchant account first, which only the business itself can set up.
-- **Refunds.** Depends on payment processing existing first.
-- **Automated emails** — a receipt to the guest's inbox, a real password-reset email, anything sent automatically.
-Right now the only receipt a guest gets is the PDF they download themselves in the browser right after booking.
-Sending real email needs a custom domain and a transactional email provider (Resend) connected — both still pending setup.
-- **Real photography.** Every image on the guest site is a placeholder box — no actual photos of the property exist in the system yet.

 ## Project structure